 - Sufficient meaningful discussion of case planning tasks and objectives;

-- Sufficient opportunity to observe the residence(s) of the parent(s) and child(ren), or other family members significant to the case; Assessment of the current condition within a home or family and considerations of whether or not there is an immediate safety threat to a child; and
+- Sufficient opportunity to observe the residence(s) of the parent(s) and child(ren), or other family members significant to the case; Assessment of the current condition within a home or family and considerations of whether there is an immediate safety threat to a child; and

 - Assessment of risk, which includes the identification of risk factors, which are family behaviors that create an environment or circumstances that increase the chance that parents or caregivers will maltreat their children.